rust-lang/rust/ARCHITECTURE.md

 Some of the components of this repository are generated through automatic processes.
 These are outlined below:

-- `gen-kinds`: The kinds of tokens are reused in several places, so a generator is used.
+- `gen-syntax`: The kinds of tokens are reused in several places, so a generator is used.
 We use tera templates to generate the files listed below, based on the grammar described in [grammar.ron]:
   - [ast/generated.rs][ast generated] in `ra_syntax` based on